-Marketing can mean a lot of different things, plus, everyone has an opinion of what qualifies as "strategic marketing" based off of our own experiences, successes and failures.
+Marketing can mean many different strategies, plus, everyone has an opinion of what qualifies as "strategic marketing" based off of our own experiences, successes and failures.

 It's no wonder us creative folks would rather procrastinate by redesigning our website or get lost scrolling through Instagram.